-Noise from construction activities will potentially exceed established noise goals at residences adjacent to the site.
+Noise from construction activities will generally be acceptable.
+The noise objectives will potentially exceed established noise goals at residences to the south and east of the site.
 Therefore, the planning and management of construction activities should take into account the sensitivities of surrounding residences to minimise the impact of construction noise at these receivers.